 Will my pet find a good home through HSSET?

 Pets at HSSET receive excellent care from trained HSSET staff and volunteers.
 All adoption applicants go through a review process to guarantee a good match between pet and family.
-All animals adopted from HSSET can be returned to the shelter at any time, where they will once again be put up for adoption.
-HSSET never puts a time limit on how long pets stay available for adoption and is committed to finding a home for every pet who has a reasonable chance of being a companion animal.
+All animals adopted from HSSET can be returned to the shelter where they will once again be put up for adoption.

 Costs of surrendering a pet

 HSSET is a non-profit organization that does not receive any government funding but instead relies solely on the generosity of caring individuals.
 Adoption fees do not cover the entire cost of caring for the animals in our care.
-The average cost to care for a pet during their time at HSSET is $450.00.
-This includes medical expenses such as basic vaccinations, spay or neuter surgery, microchipping, flea and tick control, as well as food and boarding.
+Cost of running a shelter ranging from utilities, food, and staffing to basic medical care for each animal that enters our shelter.
+This includes vaccinations, deworming, microchip, heartworm test (if old enough), FIV/FeLV test (if old enough), monthly flea and heartworm prevention, and spay/neuter surgery.
 HSSET asks for a $25 surrender fee for single animals and a $10 surrender fee per animal for a litter of 2 or more animals to to help offset the cost of their first vaccines and exam.
 Animals who are current on vaccinations with documentation will have their surrender fees waived.

-If you have not heard from us within 24 hours of filling out a surrender application, please feel free to contact us in regards to the status of your application.
+If you have not heard from us within 48-72 hours of filling out a surrender application, please feel free to contact us in regards to the status of your application.
+We receive an average of 7 surrender forms a day but we will contact you as soon as possible.
 Unfortunately, we are unable to provide sanctuary to all cats and dogs in need but are here to assist you if possible.
-We ask that you please keep in mind that each day HSSET is doing their best to help both pets and people in our community and we appreciate your patience and understanding.

 Why do you charge a fee for intakes?

 Intake fees help us cover the cost of veterinary treatment and routine daily care we provide each and every pet.
-While their adoption fees cover the larger portion of this, the intake helps tide us over between their admittance and adoption.
 While we would love to accept animals for free, please understand the services we provide are costly.
 We ask only for what is absolutely necessary for us to continue our work.